powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 ## Going further

 To go further about the sensitivity analysis, check the following content:
+- [Run a sensitivity analysis through an iTools command](../../user/itools/sensitivity-computation.md): Learn how to perform a sensitivity analysis from the command line
-- [Perform sensitivity analyses](/../../developer/tutorials/sensitivity-analysis.md): learn how to write the Java code to perform sensitivity analyses
+- [Sensitivity analysis tutorial](/../../developer/tutorials/sensitivity-analysis.md): learn how to write the Java code to perform sensitivity analyses